PoSIG Admission Requirements

 Is there a specific template for the letters of reference?

-Reference letters should be written on the university header and include full details (name, position, email, mobile, address) and the signature of the person making the declaration.
-The letters must be addressed to the attention of the PoSIG Coordinators’ Board.
-They should be in English and submitted as scanned copies.
-Please keep the originals in case you are selected.
+of the person making the declaration.
+The letters must be addressed to the attention of the PoSIG Coordinators' Board.
+They should be submitted as scanned copies in English.
+Please retain the originals in case you are selected.

 Do the reference letters have to be attached to the application form sent, or do they have to be forwarded separately directly from the referees?